70P/Kojima

 70P/Kojima is a periodic comet in the Solar System with a current orbital period of 7.05 years.

+Observational history

 It was discovered at Ishiki, Aichi, Japan by Nobuhisa Kojima, who estimated its brightness at magnitude 14.
 Its parabolic orbit was calculated by Kiichirō Furukawa to have a perihelion date of 1 November 1970.
 This was revised on the basis of further observations to an elliptical orbit with a perihelion of 7 October and an orbital period of 6.16.